serpenscaput/wl9/New Evil SDL/New Evil SDL - Readme1st.txt

 THE FOLLOWING PEOPLE HAVE HELPED AND CONTRIBUTED TO THIS SET:

-Ian Quinn (Quinnsey).....The cool Chainlink fence Tristan Van Putten........The grey uniformed SS
-Ken O'Brien..............Some walls and the map for level 11(with my graphics mods)
+Ian Quinn (Quinnsey).....The cool Chainlink fence Tristan [NAME REDACTED]........The grey uniformed SS Ken O'Brien..............Some walls and the map for level 11(with my graphics mods)

 Paul Gibson..............Level 5 (from the first Evil in Iron)